EPCCed/APT-python4hpc/lectures/01/README.md

 Numpy can perform vectorised operations on all elements of arrays *with a single function call*
   - Drastically reduces overheads compared to running everything through the Python VM
-    - Unless you force Python to be slow by writing explicit `for` loops
+    - Unless you write explicit `for` loops iterating over NumPy arrays

 ---